AdilSarwarNU/sean-api/README.md

 | `SINGLE_THREAD` | Boolean | `false` | Whether or not to use a single thread. |

 ## License
-The source code in this repository is licensed under MIT License.
+Code released licensed under MIT License.